Count Ingolf of Rosenborg

+He is a landlord in Egeland Gods, Øster Starup Kolding.

 Family

 Ingolf was born at Sorgenfri Palace, Sorgenfri, as His Highness Prince Ingolf of Denmark.
 He was the elder son of Hereditary Prince Knud, by his wife and first cousin, Hereditary Princess Caroline-Mathilde.

 Loss of place in succession

-From the death of his grandfather in 1947, Ingolf stood only behind his father in the order of hereditary succession to the throne and was expected to become king in his turn.
-His father Prince Knud was then the heir presumptive, due to succeed Ingolf's uncle King Frederick IX, who had three daughters but no sons.
+From the 1947 death of his grandfather, Christian X of Denmark, Ingolf stood only behind his father in the order of hereditary succession to the throne and was expected to become king in his turn.
+His father, Prince Knud, was then the heir presumptive, due to succeed Ingolf's uncle King Frederik IX, who had three daughters but no sons.

 In 1953, the Constitution of Denmark was amended to allow cognatic primogeniture.
 The new law made thirteen-year-old Princess Margrethe the new heir presumptive, placing her and her two sisters before Prince Knud and his family in the succession.
 Ingolf was thus relegated to fifth in the line of succession to the Danish throne, but more importantly, he now ranked behind Margrethe and others who were likely to have dynastic children of their own (as has, in fact, happened).
-The princess became Queen Margrethe II in 1972 and is still reigning as of 2023.
+The princess became Queen Margrethe II in 1972 and reigned until 2024.
 Ingolf's place in the line of succession, were he still eligible, would be no higher than twelfth today.